mitin001/transcriber/blog/brett-johnson/23-victims.md

 This is why it's so tragic that end-stage capitalism only allows those businesses to survive that [exploit our addictions](/blog/pivot/2025-01-07-addiction-economy.md).
 In end-stage capitalism, we can't be in love.

 If you're addicted to porn, that takes away from the sex life you have with your partner.

+On the flip side, if you are denied love, that can push you into an addiction.
+It can even be [an addiction to amassing power and influence](/blog/succession/2021-11-01-ep-3-3.md).